Protein Pancakes │ Linda Sun's RecipeFeb 28, 2021

 - In addition to the cinnamon which Linda recommends, I also added vanilla extract, extra almond milk, and a dash of salt to the batter as I find a sprinkle of salt balances the sweetness from the protein powder.

-- Add all of the ingredients into a hand blender and blitz until well combined.
+- Then, add the remainder of the ingredients and blend until well combined.

 - Heat a skillet on medium and spritz with non-stick spray.